This post contains affiliate links. This means I may earn a commission off of any purchase, but it does not affect your price or my opinion!

 - COCONUT OIL.
 Is there anything this stuff isn’t good for?
 But seriously use it to lubricate the flanges and to moisturizer your nipples in between nursing/pumping.
 It also helps prevent thrush since it’s a natural antibacterial!
 SCORE!
 Just make sure you get the UNrefined cold pressed stuff!

-- Keep your pump parts in the fridge in an air tight container inbetween pumps during the day.
+- Keep your pump parts in the fridge in an air tight container in between pumps during the day.
 That way you only have to wash and sanitize once a day!!
+(If you have a preemie, pump parts must be washed and sterilized after every use.)

 - Set up a place in your home where you can get comfortable, watch Netflix and have everything you need to pump.
 I have my pump and all my necessary goodies under the side table in my living room.
 That way I don’t have to run around trying to find everything every time I pump.